Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Discussion

 \subsection{Threats to validity}

-Threats to validity primarily stem from the representativeness of vulnerability types, size of models, and potential dataset noise.
-To mitigate the threat of limited scope in vulnerability types, while we report primarily the analysis on the top-10 most frequent CWE in the manuscript for concise presentation (RQ2), we have actually conducted extensive experiments on all CWE categories with more than 10 samples in our dataset.
-The consistent performance degradation observed across these diverse categories suggests that the "Semantic Trap" is a pervasive phenomenon rather than a result of specific CWE characteristics.
-All extended experimental results will be made available in our public GitHub repository\footnote{https://anonymous.4open.science/r/TrapEval/Results/RQ2\_result.xlsx}.
-For the size of models, in this work, only 7-8b models are used due to the limitation of computational resources.
-We acknowledge that larger models may have better performance.
-However, as discussed in RQ3 (\S~\ref{sec:rq3}), the bottleneck is likely to be caused by LLMs' architecture and the fine-tuning method, which means if there is not a significant change in architecture, larger models will tend to have similar results.
-We have published our artifacts and welcome other developers to continuous work on this with different models and fine-tuning methods.
-For potential dataset noise, it is known that commit-based datasets like PrimeVul can contain inaccurate labels.
+Threats to validity in our study primarily stem from the size of the evaluated models and the potential noise inherent in the vulnerability datasets.
+Regarding the size of the models, our evaluation focuses on open-source LLMs within the 7B–8B parameter range due to computational resource constraints.
+We acknowledge that larger-scale models might demonstrate enhanced general reasoning capabilities.
+However, as corroborated by recent study~\cite{weissberg2025llm}, the fundamental bottleneck in vulnerability detection lies in the learning paradigm rather than mere model capacity.
+The ``Semantic Trap" illustrates a systemic flaw where models rely on superficial functional patterns instead of causal security logic.
+Simply scaling up the parameter count is unlikely to resolve this intrinsic limitation without significant shifts in model architectures or semantic-aware training methodologies.
+Regarding potential dataset noise, it is well-recognized that commit-based datasets like PrimeVul can contain inaccurate labels.
 To mitigate this, we implemented a data cleaning pipeline, including hash-based deduplication and a priority-based label resolution strategy across multiple high-quality sources.
 This mitigates the impact of inherent noise on the model's training and evaluation.